Preconstruction Tasks for Commercial

-Here’s a comprehensive list of preconstruction tasks for volume residential homebuilding, with a specific focus on production homebuilding.
+Here’s a comprehensive list of preconstruction tasks for commercial construction.
 These tasks can vary based on local building codes, jurisdictional requirements, and the specific project or development, but the general process remains largely the same.

 Land Acquisition and Due Diligence